 Our commitment is to "grow" social entrepreneurs who can make a positive impact on the world around them.
 I would like to add one more thing.
-In the BSW program, we train you for entrylevel generalist social work practice, and in the MSW for advanced generalist practice.
-The generalist method that we teach will be useful to you in personal relationships and potentially in a wide variety of fields.
+In the BSW program, we train you for entry-level generalist social work practice, and in the Master of Social Work degree (MSW) for advanced generalist practice.
+The generalist method (the generalist intervention model/GIM) that we teach will be useful to you in personal relationships and potentially in a wide variety of fields.
 We are proud of our graduates who go on to practice as social workers.
 We are just as proud of our graduates who go in other directions and do good things with their lives.
 The most important aspect is, regardless of the field you ultimately choose, that you are contributing to the world and its people-and are happy.